On H List of Movie Reviews

 HisViol

-I guess the new rule of cinema is: the more recent his movie is, the less David Cronenberg it feels.
 For the most part, A History of Violence is unrefined, poorly handled, and ludicrous.
 Although the story is reasonably good, the performances are unconvincing.

-The angry sex scene on the stairs is pointless, and the tension between Tom Stall and his wife is shallow.
+The angry sex scene on the stairs is pointless while the tension between Tom Stall and his wife is shallow.
 So, Tom, who looks out of shape, runs from the town to his house which must be ten miles long.
 He does all of this in long sleeves and long pants with a stabbed foot and wrong shoes.
 And the whole time, he isn't shown sweaty for a second?

-All in all, A History of Violence is rubbish.
+All in all, A History of Violence is rubbish compared to Eastern Promises.